kartik-venugopal/kartik-venugopal/README.md

 ### Hello ! 👋

-I'm a software developer with a background in back-end Java programming and a recently acquired obsession with Swift.
+I'm a software developer with a background in back-end Java programming and native app development for macOS / iOS using Swift.

 ### Aural Player ###